SuperDotNet/superdotnet.github.io/content/posts/2018/Welcome.md

 ![Dawg](/images/Dawg.jpg)

-If you have a blog or are a student of design, do yourself a favor and check out the paradigm that Hugo and company offer.
+If you have a blog or are a student of design, do yourself a favor and check out the paradigm that Hugo and company have established.
 If you have not been caught up with the current minimal and simplicity approach to software design, you will be once you have [groked](https://en.wikipedia.org/wiki/Grok) Hugo.

-And no, I have not swung over into the land of [Go](https://golang.org/), but I am certainly a fan, and hope to [incorporate some of its elegant magic](https://en.wikipedia.org/wiki/Ren%C3%A9_Girard#Mimetic_desire) into my efforts with Super.NET.
+And no, I have not swung over into the land of [Go](https://golang.org/), but I am certainly a fan of how Hugo has been designed, and hope to [incorporate some of its elegant magic](https://en.wikipedia.org/wiki/Ren%C3%A9_Girard#Mimetic_desire) into my efforts with [Super.NET](https://github.com/SuperDotNet/Super.NET).

 #### Browse Developers Win!
 Archive {#learn}

-Before I get into the why and how, if you would like to browse the old archive of Developers Win! postings, you can [do that here](/categories/developers-win/).
+Before I get into the why and how of the Developers Win! move, if you would like to browse the old archive of Developers Win! postings, you can [do that here](/categories/developers-win/).

 #### So, The Developers... won?

 In October 2015, I created an experimental site that aimed to bring to the attention of [MSFT](/2018/06/msft-vs-ms/) several issues that I felt were important.
 There were about a dozen votes in total.
-[Only one gained significant traction](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/10027638-create-a-ubiquitous-net-client-application-develo) and that is now the focus of my efforts here in Super.NET.
+[Only one gained significant traction](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide/suggestions/10027638-create-a-ubiquitous-net-client-application-develo) and that is now the sole focus of my efforts here in Super.NET.
 You can read more about those efforts [here](https://superdotnet.run).

 > Do one thing and do that one thing really really really well.
 >